PMarcel03/EventFinder/README.md

 # EventFinder
-New Zealand based Eventfinder app built in a MERN stack
+New Zealand based Eventfinder app built in a MEVN stack